inet-framework/inet/tutorials/fingerprint/doc/newevents_nid.rst

 and the model can be assumed to be correct with respect to the data of the exchanged packets staying the same.

 As a simplistic example, we will make the same change to the :ned:`Udp` module as in the previous step.
-We will use only network communication ingredients to calculate fingerprints, and verify the model.
+We will use only network communication ingredients to calculate fingerprints and verify the model.

 We replace the default ingredients with ``~tID`` in the .csv file: